YJHMITWEB/HPC-on-matrix/README.md

   * chunk size: 64\*64 elements
   * OMP threads: 8
   * AVX SIMD parallel: 8\*float(32 bits)
-  * AVX parallel on Matrix: 2 rows (depends on how many AVX registers on the machine)
+  * AVX parallel in chunk: 2 rows (depends on how many AVX registers on the machine)